WPSV/FeedbackApp/README.md

-# Corpcomment - Feedback application
+# CorpComment - Feedback application

 This is a React.JS project with Typescript. </br>
 The application submit your feedback to an API that maintain itself there for some time and then desapear.